This is the third shooting at a middle or high school so far in 2018

 Bailey Holt died on the Marshall campus in western Kentucky.
 Preston Cope died at a hospital.

-On January 22, a 15-year-old student was injured in a shooting at a high school in Italy, Texas, authorities said.
+On January 22, a 15-year-old student was wounded in a shooting at a high school in Italy, Texas, authorities said.
 The suspect, a 15-year-old, was quickly apprehended.

 And that's only the shootings at middle or high schools -- other shootings have occurred on campuses this year, including the fatal shooting of a Winston-Salem State University student at Wake Forest University last month.